MileHacker Logo

 Accessibility Considerations

 If traveling with mobility challenges or other special needs, plan well in advance.
-Engage with focused tour operators who have experience arranging accessible travel in Tanzania.
+Engage with particular tour operators who have experience arranging accessible travel in Tanzania.
 Clearly communicate all requirements to your travel company and accommodation providers to support necessary arrangements or tips on limitations.